farhanyou/IoT/MultiSensors/ReadMe.md

 ## Functionality:

 I have developed a multidimensional array to use the channel addresses in order to save time and maintain accuracy of sensor data.
-This is described as following
+This is described as following.

-###Multiplexer Channels (a.k.a.
+### Multiplexer Channels (a.k.a.
 Multiplxer Truth Table)
 ```
 // Multiplexer channel selection configurations
   int mux_channels[8][3] = {